surma/surma.dev/content/things/webgpu.md

 In the shader module above we are just creating a function called `main` and marking it as an entry point for the compute stage by using the `@stage(compute)` attribute.
 You can have multiple functions marked as an entry point in a shader module, as you can reuse the same shader module for multiple pipelines and choose different functions to invoke via the `entryPoint` options.
 But what is that `@workgroup_size(64)` attribute?

 ### Parallelism

-<mark>This section needs to be scrutinized by someone with expertise!</mark>

 GPUs are optimized for throughput at the cost of latency.
 To understand this, we have to look a bit at the architecture of GPUs.
 I don’t want to (and, honestly, can’t) explain it in its entirety.
 I’ll go as deep as I feel is necessary, but if you want to know more, this [13-part blog post series][GPU Architecture] by [Fabian Giesen] is really good.